UPPMAX/HPC-python/docs/isolated.rst

     module load python/3.6.0
     python -m venv Example
-    #This places a directory in present directory

-Example is the name of the virtual environment.
-The directory “Example” is created.
+"Example" is the name of the virtual environment.
+The directory “Example” is created in the present working directory.

 If you want it in a certain place like "~/test/":